Tianqi0616/Madadata_project/README.md

 3)Stock Screener: Simple coordinate plot whose x-axis is the Date (here is May-10-2016) and y-axis is the change rate of Volume.
 Stock Screener supports showing multiple tickers in the same plot in order to compare.

-Demo (User entering AAAP, AAL, BBC)
+Demo (User entering AAAP, AAL, BBC): Madadata_project/DEMO/Home Page.pdf

-Madadata_project/DEMO/Home Page.pdf